kirasystems/aging-session/README.md

 to every session object after every X requests are made.
 These functions are also applied to every session when it is read.

+## Dependency

+To use aging-session, include the following dependency in your project.clj file.

+    [aging-session "0.2.0"]

 ## Usage

 The following creates a memory aging store that refreshes the timestamp every